Porter (band): Las Batallas

 On November 28, 2018, the band released the EP Las Batallas del Tiempo, a teaser for the band's then upcoming third studio album.
 Las Batallas, the band's third album, was released on May 24, 2019.
+The album's promotional tour would be cut short due to the onset of the COVID-19 pandemic.

 La Historia Sin Fin

+With the promotional tour for Las Batallas being cut short, Porter announced that it would begin work on a new album.
 On May 5, 2021, the band released a new song and music video, "Sonámbulo".
 The song is set to appear on the band's fourth studio album.
 The album's second single, "Sol@", was released on August 13.
 The band's fourth album, La Historia Sin Fin (The Endless Story) was released on February 25, 2022.

 Musical style

-Their sound consists of a mixture of electronic and acoustic beats, rock guitars, sound loops and Juan Son's distinctive tenor voice and high pitch vocals.
+Their sound consists of a mixture of electronic and acoustic beats, rock guitars, sound loops and (before Juan Son left the band) the singer's distinctive tenor voice and high pitch vocals.
 The band had cited artists such Air, Sigur Rós, Caifanes, Zurdok, Röyksopp, Café Tacvba, The Cure and Mecano as influences.
 In fact, portions of songs from several of these influences and others have been included in live performances of their songs.